ibuttimer/hockey-history/design/design.md

 - A hero image, overlayed with title and subtitle if necessary

 # Wireframes
-Wireframes of page layouts are available at the following location:
+Wireframes of page layouts are as followings:

 ## Home page

+The Home page will have the following features:
+- Hockey overview and history sections
+- Embedded YouTube video(s)
+- Responsive timeline outlining key events and dates

 ### Large screen
 ![](img/hockey_history_wireframe-index.html.jpg)